wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-apps-channels/includes/2-troubleshoot-issues-apps.md

 To manage which apps users in your organization can add to Teams, including custom apps developed by your organization, go to the **Teams admin center > Teams apps > Manage apps > Org-wide app settings**.
 The **org-wide app settings** blade is displayed.

-**Org-wide app settings** govern the behaviour for all users and override any other app permission policies assigned to users.
+**Org-wide app settings** govern the behavior for all users and override any other app permission policies assigned to users.
 You can use them to control malicious or problematic apps.

 The org-wide settings blade is split into three sections: third-party apps, Custom apps, and external access (information only).